 For regular readers of this site, this will come as no surprise.
-But for many this is still a point of confusion.
+But for many, this is still a point of confusion.

 There are also many different strains of cannabis, each with a different concentration of CBD and THC, the two major compounds in cannabis.
-For example, industrial hemp, a tall-growing variety of cannabis, is grown purposely to be virtually free of THC.
+For example, industrial hemp, a tall-growing variety of cannabis, is grown specifically to be virtually free of THC.

-2. But, CBD is Non-Psychoactive
+2. CBD is Non-Psychoactive

-3. Also, the Medical Benefits of CBD are Many
+3. The Potential Benefits of CBD

 Users of recreational marijuana, especially if they are already in an anxious state of mind, can suffer from paranoia and increased stress levels.
-This is one of the characteristics of THC; it makes the human mind more aware of insignificant details and blows them up to extreme proportions, often resulting in what is termed “inappropriate” behavior.
+This is one of the characteristics of THC; it makes the human mind more aware of insignificant details and blows them up to extreme proportions, often resulting in “inappropriate” behavior.
 CBD, on the other hand, brings about the opposite reaction.

-Many people believe that cannabidiol, like THC, needs to be smoked.
-CBD is available as an oil and, sometimes, as a pill.
-CBD oil used to treat intractable epilepsy, for example, is administered a few drops at a time with the help of a dropper.
+Another popular type, CBD tinctures, are administered a few drops at a time with the help of a dropper.
 No smoking is involved.

-Bonus CBD Fact: CBD Obtained from Medical Marijuana is Still Illegal in Many Places
+Bonus CBD Fact: CBD Obtained from Medical Marijuana Is Still Illegal in Many Places

-Though cannabidiol obtained from industrial hemp is legal and considered a dietary supplement, CBD obtained from medical marijuana is not.
+While cannabidiol obtained from industrial hemp is legal and considered a dietary supplement, CBD obtained from medical marijuana is not.
 This is because CBD from hemp contains virtually no THC while that obtained from medical marijuana may contain any concentration of THC.
-Even in states where it is legal, CBD from medical marijuana is dispensed with care only to those who are able to get a Dr’s prescription.
+Even in states where it is legal, CBD from medical marijuana is dispensed with care only to those who are able to get a doctor’s prescription.